 Orthognathic surgery is a corrective jaw surgery that straightens or realigns your jaw, and corrects related skeletal deformities that a patient may need.
-At minimum, orthognathic surgery cost includes surgeon fees, hospital fees, orthodontics charges, anesthesia fees and pain medications.
+At minimum, orthognathic surgery cost includes surgeon fees, hospital fees, orthodontic charges, anaesthesia fees and pain medications.
 However, final expenses may depend on a number of conditions unique to the person.

 About Orthognathic Surgery

-This type of surgery, done by an oral and maxillofacial surgeon (OMS) in a hospital setting which involves straightening and realigning the jaws using surgical plates or templates, screws and wires.
+This type of surgery, done by an oral and maxillofacial surgeon (OMS) in a hospital setting, involves straightening and realigning the jaws using surgical plates or templates, screws and wires.

 Why would you invest in this treatment?
-The main purpose is to correct a severe malocclusion (improper bite) that may be causing functional problems in daily behavior, such as speech, chewing food or even sleep apnea.
+The main purpose is to correct a severe malocclusion (improper bite) that may be causing functional problems in daily behaviour, such as speech, chewing food or even sleep apnea.
 You might also experience headaches, joint pain or periodontal (gum) discomfort.
-According to the American Association of Oral and Maxillofacial Surgeons (AAOMS), the following conditions may also prompt a need for orthognathic surgery:
+According to The South African Society of Maxillo for Facial & Oral Surgeons, the following conditions may also prompt a need for orthognathic surgery:

 How Orthodontics Can Affect Price

-Although children may have certain birth conditions or orthodontic problems eventually requiring jaw surgery, it is generally appropriate only after he stops growing.
-That age is usually around 13 to 15 for girls and 16 to 18 for boys, according to Mayo Clinic.
+Although children may have certain birth conditions or orthodontic problems eventually requiring jaw surgery, it is generally appropriate only after they stop growing.
+That age is usually around 13 to 15 for girls and 16 to 18 for boys.
 Nonetheless, early detection and treatment of a child's orthodontic problems can often prevent the need for surgery altogether.